nakadaisuke/contrail-rest-api-doc/_build/html/_sources/virtual-networks.txt

    other_access " permissions" int "No " CRU " generated " 0-7 " The access type of others
    owner " permissions" string "No " CRU " generated " N/A  " The name of the ownter of this attribute owner_access " permissions" int "No " CRU " generated " 0-7 " The access type of the ownter
-   user_visible " id_perms" bool "No " CRU " true "{true|false} " Specifies whethere this attribute is visible by user or not
+   user_visible " id_perms" bool "No " CRU " true "Valid form {true|false} " Specifies whethere this attribute is visible by user or not
    uuid " id_perms" uuid-str "No " R " generated " N/A " The UUID of this attribute
    uuid_lslong " uuid" int "No " R " generated " N/A " For internal use
    uuid_mslong " uuid" int "No " R " generated " N/A " For internal use